8 November 2013

 7 May 2013

 As an employee it’s quite easy to become cynical about the role your company takes in society.
 Most companies seem to focus on making money within the legal limits – not minding ethics, even less being a positive force in society.
 One example is the recent TeliaSonera leadership meltdown in Uzbekistan, where management defended from allegations of bribery by claiming to follow local legislation.
 That’s far from enough today for a major company.
-You have to do what’s right, not just what’s legal.
+In a transparent world, you have to do what’s right, not just what’s legal.

 More and more people think it’s important how their suppliers, and by extension their own company, behaves but very few have the power to influence that behaviour.
 This incongruence creates a feeling of unease, or even resentment.
-You want to proudly present your company – not excuses.
+You want to be able to proudly present your company – not excuses.

 22 April 2013